scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 Without names in patterns, users have to use underscore a lot.
 The example above would be written as:

-//TODO: how offend does this pattern occur?
+//TODO: how often does this pattern occur?

 ```scala
 val annasCity = user match